albrow/zoom/README.md

 Ordered generally by priority, here's what I'm working on:

-- Fix bugs and improve general durability
+- Improve performance and get as close as possible to raw redis
 - Add more benchmarks
 - Add godoc compatible examples in the test files
 - Support AND and OR operators on Filters